ldgallery/ldgallery/compiler/ldgallery.1.md

 # DESCRIPTION

-ldgallery is a static gallery generator which turns a collection of tagged pictures into a searchable web gallery.
+ldgallery is a static gallery generator which turns a collection of tagged media files into a searchable web gallery.

 The ldgallery compiler program processes pictures and aggregates metadata from plain text sidecar files to generate an indexed version of the gallery.
 It can optionally output a static web viewer along, which allows the content to be presented and searched through from a JavaScript-enabled web browser.